You can fill out an adoption application online on our official website.

 Heartland German Shepherd Rescue (HUGS) dogs will receive necessary veterinary care and will be up-to-date on vaccinations, tested for Heartworm disease (started on Heartworm preventative, or treated if Heartworm positive), spayed or neutered, and microchipped.

-Like all German Shepherd and German Shepherd mix puppies, Chevy will need training, consistency, boundaries, and lots of activity and socialization, in order to become a well-balanced, well-behaved dog.
+Like all GSDs, Doyle will need training, consistency, boundaries, and lots of activity and socialization, in order to become a well-balanced, well-behaved dog.

--Heartland German Shepherd Rescue (HUGS) dogs will receive necessary veterinary care and will be up-to-date on vaccinations, tested for Heartworm disease (started on Heartworm preventative, or treated if Heartworm positive), spayed or neutered, and microchipped.
+-Heartland German Shepherd Rescue (HUGS) dogs will receive necessary veterinary care and will be up-to-date on vaccinations, tested for Heartworm disease if 7 months or older (started on Heartworm preventative, or treated if Heartworm positive), and microchipped.
+Dogs 4 months and older are normally already spayed or neutered.
+Dogs under 4 months are typically adopted prior to spay/neuter, in which case, spay/neuter is required at 4 months, and included in the adoption fee if scheduled through HUGS at our vet.

 -We do not guarantee hips or future health beyond what may be apparent to our veterinarian while the dog is in foster care.

--We require household pets to have a good routine and preventative vet history; that they be up-to-date on Rabies & Distemper vaccinations; Heartworm testing; flea/tick preventative and heartworm preventative at least during mosquito season; and be spayed/neutered.
+-We require household pets to have a good routine and preventative vet history; that they be up-to-date on Rabies & Distemper vaccinations; Heartworm testing; flea/tick preventative and heartworm preventative at least during mosquito season; and be spayed/neutered if 6 month or older.

 -The dogs we have in rescue are all working dog breeds.
 Working dog breeds need lots of direction, strict boundaries and limitations, and lots of exercise and dedication in order to become well-rounded adults.
 That is why we look for experienced dog-owners, with a proven history of great vet care and dedication to their dogs, regardless of medical or behavioral issues.